wp-plugins/juicedmetrics/readme.txt

 == Arbitrary section ==

 JuicedMetrics is in active development and version control, revisions, updates and enhancements are being developed to better serve you and provide enhanced value.
-If you find any issues with the plugin please use this form to let us know [Issues](http://envisionyourwebsite.com/juicedmetrics "Your issues or improvments“)
+If you find any issues with the plugin please use this form to let us know how we can help http://envisionyourwebsite.com/juicedmetrics